 Over the course of your studies, you might find yourself analysing deformations in medieval skulls; translating Egyptian hieroglyphs; reconstructing past landscapes; learning about radio-carbon dating; studying imagery in a Babylonian poem; or debating the politics of cultural heritage.

-You will gain insights into many of the most important challenges for human life on earth in the present day, from climate change to social structures, to diet and sustainability, to economic inequality.
+You will gain insight into many of the most important challenges for human life on earth in the present day, from climate change to social structures, to diet and sustainability, to economic inequality.
 You will have engaged in the detailed study of primary sources, you may have studied an ancient language, and you will probably have written your first piece of independent research (in the form of a 10,000 word dissertation).

 Whatever interests you pursue and develop, our degree will refine your existing skills and build new ones, making you an informed and intelligent analyst of past societies and cultures, as well as a critical thinker, and an articulate presenter and writer of your ideas.
 These are skills highly valued by employers, opening the way to many careers as a graduate.